-Some teens may find it difficult talking about how they feel with parents.
+Some teenagers may find it difficult to talk about how they feel with their parents.
 You could encourage them to talk to another adult close to them, or even contact a helpline.

 If you’re worried about your child’s reaction or behaviour, get in touch with your GP.